gravity-doc/gravity-doc.github.io/status.md

 You can check the status of jobs and queues through the [ClusterEngine](https://111.186.40.52:8443) webpage.

 ## Command line
+The following commands provide the status of job queue system.

 ### user information

 ```bash